Run large bulkloads efficiently with Teradata Parallel Transporter (TPT)

 Run TPT

-operator, in order to be fast, has several restrictions in place.
+We will now run TPT.
+TPT is a command-line tool that can be used to load, extract and update data in Teradata.
+These various functions are implemented in so called operators.
+For example, loading data into Teradata is handled by the Load operator.
+The Load operator is very efficient in uploading large amounts of data into Teradata.
+The Load operator, in order to be fast, has several restrictions in place.
 It can only populate empty tables.
 Inserts to already populated tables are not supported.
 It doesn't support tables with secondary indices.
-Also, it won't insert duplicate records, even if a table is a MULTISET
+Also, it won't insert duplicate records, even if a table is a MULTISET table.
+For the full list of restrictions check out Teradata® TPT Reference - Load Operator - Restrictions and Limitations.

-To load the csv data to Vantage, we will define and run a job.
+To load the csv data to Teradata, we will define and run a job.
 The job will prepare the database.
 It will remove old log and error tables and create the target table.
 It will then read the file and insert the data into the database.

 -

-with the database password.
+jobvars.txtand insert the following content.
+Replacehostwith the host name of your database.
+For example, if you are using a local Teradata Express instance, use127.0.0.1.usernamewith the database user name, andpasswordwith the database password.
 Note that the preparation step (DDL) and the load step have their own configuration values and that the config values need to be entered twice to configure both the DDL and the load step. -

 Create a file with the following content and save it as

-.
+load.txt.
 See comments within the job file to understand its structure. -

 Run the job: